albertosantini/piadinamia/README.markdown

     $ node server.js

-Tested locally with node 0.10.x.
+Tested locally with node 0.10.x with Firebase 1.1.x and AngularFire 0.8.x.